North Macedonia

 Birthgap Retirement Indicator (BRI)

-The Birthgap Retirement Indicator (BRI) for North Macedonia reached 35.1% in 2024, showing a slight increase of 1.7 percentage points from the previous year.
-Over the last five years, the BRI has shown a consistent upward trend, with the average from 2020 to 2024 standing at 32.8%.
-Compared to the 1990s average of -23.0%, the current value represents a significant rise of approximately 58.1 percentage points.
-On a global scale, North Macedonia is positioned 21st among 35 countries, while in Europe, it holds the 18th spot out of 30 countries.
+The Birthgap Retirement Indicator (BRI) for North Macedonia reached 35.1% in 2024, showing a slight increase of 1.7 percentage points from 2023.
+Throughout the last five years, the BRI has been on an upward trend, with an average of 32.8% between 2020 and 2024.
+This figure is significantly higher than the 1990s average of -23.0%, marking an increase of roughly 58.1 percentage points.
+On the global stage, the country holds the 21st position out of 35, while within Europe, it stands at 18th among 30 countries.

 | Year | BRI | Year | BRI |